-- The management of all children with intimate care needs will be carefully planned. - Staff who provide intimate care are trained to do so (including Child Protection, and Moving and Handling where appropriate) and fully aware of best practice. - Where specialist equipment and facilities above that currently available in the school are required, every effort will be made to provide appropriate facilities in a timely fashion, following assessment by a Physiotherapist and/or Occupational Therapist. - There is careful communication with any pupil who requires intimate care in line with their preferred means of communication to discuss needs and preferences. - Pupils will be supported to achieve the highest level of independence possible according to their individual condition and abilities. - Individual care plans will be drawn up for any pupil requiring regular intimate care. - Staff should ensure that whilst supervising a child who requires any form of intimate care that another adult is in the vicinity and is aware of the task to be undertaken. - Intimate care arrangements will be discussed with parents/carers on a regular basis and recorded on the care plan by the Inclusion Coordinator (Mrs C Edgal).
+- Adults working with a child who needs intimate care should wear appropriate PPE - The management of all children with intimate care needs will be carefully planned. - Staff who provide intimate care are trained to do so (including Child Protection, and Moving and Handling where appropriate) and fully aware of best practice. - Where specialist equipment and facilities above that currently available in the school are required, every effort will be made to provide appropriate facilities in a timely fashion, following assessment by a Physiotherapist and/or Occupational Therapist. - There is careful communication with any pupil who requires intimate care in line with their preferred means of communication to discuss needs and preferences. - Pupils will be supported to achieve the highest level of independence possible according to their individual condition and abilities. - Individual care plans will be drawn up for any pupil requiring regular intimate care. - Staff should ensure that whilst supervising a child who requires any form of intimate care that another adult is in the vicinity and is aware of the task to be undertaken. - Intimate care arrangements will be discussed with parents/carers on a regular basis and recorded on the care plan by the Inclusion Coordinator (Mrs C Edgal).